-By aggressively leveraging public-private partnerships to promote business investment, the city has saved millions of dollars.
+By aggressively leveraging public-private partnerships to promote business investment, New Albany has saved millions of dollars.
 For example, an agreement with American Electric Power (AEP), when the company located its mission critical transmission center here, allowed the city to lease the company’s advanced fiber optic network instead of building its own.

 Utilizing AEP’s network saved the community $7.5 million and created a strong competitive advantage.
 The robust, carrier neutral fiber infrastructure was among the primary reasons that Nationwide Insurance and TJX Companies selected New Albany for their mission-critical facilities after nationwide searches.

 Technology- and Shovel-Ready Sites